lviviani/hello-world/README.md

 # hello-world
 Node JS Master Class Homework 1 (https://pirple.thinkific.com/courses/the-nodejs-master-class)

+This is a very simple hello-world project written in javascript for NodeJS.

-To Run:
+###To Run:

-from root of project
+run the following command from root of project
-run node index.js
+*node app/index.js*

-To Test:
+###To Test:
-curl localhost:3005/hello

-Also available
-curl localhost:3005/ping
-curl localhost:3005/anypath
+run the following from a terminal
+* *curl localhost:3005/hello*
+* *curl localhost:3005/ping*
+* *curl localhost:3005/anypath*